- Beauty Services

 This’ll both be a truly once-in-a-lifetime opportunity that your guests will always remember wistfully, and will make for some incredible photos.
 Remember to inform your guests of what activities they’ll be doing, so they can wear appropriate gear.
 After you finish the activity, surprise them with a picnic, complete with celebratory cake and champagne!

-5. Use Location to Inform Your Decision
+5. Use Location as Inspiration

 Whether you want to use your or your partner’s hometown, your wedding location, or simply a place you love, creating a theme around your favourite place is an incredibly popular and fail- safe way to ensure a fantastic engagement party.
 If you live near the coast, for example, why not hold beach cocktails and games?
 Or perhaps somewhere more private, with a beautiful view of the beach, such as a cliff edge (only if you’re not having children present!)?
 Or if you live on or near a farm, consider holding the party inside a barn, which are famously easy to decorate, and instantly achieve a warm, home-like vibe.
 Throw in some personalised details, such as signposts directing the guests to the specific venue along a path, banners announcing your engagement, or some personalised biscuits, and you’re in business!